silverstripe/developer-docs/en/06_Project_Governance/03_Maintainer_Guidelines.md

 ## What are Supported Modules

-In addition to Silverstripe Core, there are many [Supported Modules](https://www.silverstripe.org/software/addons/supported-modules-definition/) which have the backing of Silverstripe Ltd. While it's a good idea to apply the rules outlined in this document, work on these modules is guided by the
+In addition to SilverStripe Core, there are many [Supported Modules](https://www.silverstripe.org/software/addons/supported-modules-definition/) which have the backing of Silverstripe Ltd. While it's a good idea to apply the rules outlined in this document, work on these modules is guided by the
 [Supported Modules Standard](https://www.silverstripe.org/software/addons/supported-modules-definition/).